What if you could ask James Madison and Alexander Hamilton a Question?

 “Madison, Hamilton and the Constitutional Revolution,” a special presentation by the New Jersey Institute of Continuing Legal Education (NJICLE) will provide a forum for New Jersey lawyers to speak to the founders themselves.
 It will be held on Monday, December 21 at the Law Center in New Brunswick for 3.3 CLE credits to those lawyers attending.

-Scarinci Hollenbeck (@S_H_Law) is a New York, New Jersey and Washington, D.C. law firm that serves a diverse group of clients in numerous industries.
-The full service, general practice law firm handles Corporate Transactions and Business Law, Labor & Employment Law, ERISA & Employee Benefits Law, Insurance Law, Cyber Security & Data Protection Law, Bankruptcy and Creditor’s Rights, Environmental and Land Use Law, Complex Commercial Litigation, Public Law, Commercial Real Estate, Sports and Entertainment Law, and Tax, Trust & Estate Law.
+###About Scarinci Hollenbeck Scarinci Hollenbeck (@S_H_Law) is a New York, New Jersey and Washington, D.C. law firm that serves a diverse group of clients in numerous industries.
+The full service, general practice law firm handles Corporate Transactions and Business Law, Labor & Employment Law, Insurance Law, Cyber Security & Data Protection Law, Bankruptcy and Creditor’s Rights, Environmental and Land Use Law, Complex Commercial Litigation, Public Law, Commercial Real Estate, Sports and Entertainment Law, and Tax, Trust & Estate Law.
 Top-tier personnel, innovative technology and superior client service adds to Scarinci Hollenbeck’s reputation as one of the most highly ranked law firms in the region.